mananomartinez/cribl_interview/README.md

 ## Code Execution
 ### Virtual environent
 When running locally, it is recommended to run this code in a virtual environemt, such as pipenv to avoid installing dependencies on the main python library.
+For that, it is necessary to install the module `pipenv`.
+This can be done one of two ways, and both make it available to all projects.

+1. Directly with `pip` from the command line, using the command `pip install pipenv`
+2. Using a package manager, such as `homebrew`, with the command `brew install pipenv`

+Once installed, navigate to the top of directory of this project in a terminal and issue the command `pip shell` to create and switch the context of the terminal to the new virtual environment.

-### Install dependencies
+### Dependencies
+Once in a virtual environment, install the necessary dependencies by simply run the following command in the terminal.
-`pip install requirements.txt`
+`pip install -r requirements.txt`

 ## Testing

+To run the unit tests, use the `coverage` module by entering the following command at the root level of this project in a terminal

+`coverage run -m pytest ./tests/unit`

+To see how much coverage the unit tests have, you can run the command

+`coverage report -m`